-We are happy to announce that in 2015, the Contest will be coming held in 4 locations: an Asian semi-final will be also be held during the Asian Test Symposium.
+We are happy to announce that in 2022, the Contest will be coming held in 4 locations: the Asian Test Symposium, the European Test Symposium, the Latin-America Test Symposium and the VLSI Test Symposium

-Because of ATS being held after ITC, the Asian semi-final for the 2015 TTTC’s E. J. McCluskey Doctoral Thesis Award will be held during the 2014 ATS, held in November 2014, and inscriptions are OPEN NOW.
+Because of ATS is held after or really close to ITC, the Asian a semi-final for the TTTC’s E. J. McCluskey Best Doctoral Thesis Award will be held in 2021.

 - define the problem and its relevance to industry,